Microsoft/azure-docs.cs-cz/articles/lab-services/devtest-lab-create-environment-from-arm.md

 # Once name/value pairs are isolated, create an object to hold the necessary template properties
 $templateProperties = @{ "deploymentProperties" = @{ "armTemplateId" = "$($template.ResourceId)"; "parameters" = $templateParameters }; }

-# Now, create or deploy the environment in the lab by using the New-AzureRmResource command.
+# Now, create or deploy the environment in the lab by using the New-AzResource command.
-New-AzureRmResource -Location $Lab.Location `
+New-AzResource -Location $Lab.Location `
     -ResourceGroupName $lab.ResourceGroupName `
     -Properties $templateProperties `
     -ResourceType 'Microsoft.DevTestLab/labs/users/environments' `